vip7057/Deep-Neural-Networks-from-Scratch/README.md

 ---
 ## Code Explanation
 ### Layers
-**Base Layer (Base.py):**
+- **Base Layer (Base.py):**

--The base class for all layers, defines a trainable property.
+  - The base class for all layers, defines a trainable property.

-**Fully Connected Layer (FullyConnected.py):**
+- **Fully Connected Layer (FullyConnected.py):**
   - Implements a fully connected layer with forward and backward propagation.
   - Uses bias for each input.
   - Supports training and optimization of weights.

-**ReLU Layer (ReLU.py):**
+- **ReLU Layer (ReLU.py):**
   - Implements ReLU (Rectified Linear Unit) activation function.
   - Provides both forward and backward propagation functions.

-**Softmax Layer (SoftMax.py):**
+- **Softmax Layer (SoftMax.py):**
   - Softmax activation for multi-class classification.
   - Converts logits into probabilities.

 ### Loss

-**Cross-Entropy Loss (Loss.py):**
+- **Cross-Entropy Loss (Loss.py):**
   - Implements forward and backward passes for calculating the cross-entropy loss, typically used in classification tasks.

 ### Optimizers

-**SGD Optimizer (Optimizers.py):**
+- **SGD Optimizer (Optimizers.py):**
   - Stochastic Gradient Descent (SGD) with a simple learning rate update rule for weight optimization.

 ### Neural Network
-**Neural Network (NeuralNetwork.py):**
+- **Neural Network (NeuralNetwork.py):**
   - Handles the structure and workflow of the neural network.
   - Supports adding layers, forward pass, backpropagation, and updating weights through training.

 ---
 ## How to Run